 In the past flying on a private jet charter was reserved for a fairly small class of individuals: royalty and the extraordinarily rich and famous.
 Today, with the globalization of business and social networking alike, private jet charters are far more accessible to other layers of luxury business and leisure travelers who desire the tremendous comfort, efficiency, privacy and exclusivity private jet air charters provide.

 As the private charter jet industry has responded to this increased demand, elite travelers have benefitted from the spirit of worldwide marketplace competition.
-For its part, Presidential Aviation soars above other jet air charter companies with its highly personalized “boutique” approach, which allows its clients to benefit from a lower cost to charter a jet while enjoying the jet charter company’s unrivaled attention to detail, stringent safety standard, and steadfast commitment to client satisfaction.
+For our part, Presidential Aviation soars above other jet air charter companies with a highly personalized “boutique” approach, which allows our clients to benefit from a lower cost to charter a jet while enjoying our jet charter company’s unrivaled attention to detail, stringent safety standard, and steadfast commitment to client satisfaction.

 While it’s true that royals and A-list Hollywood superstars book private jet air charter flights with Presidential Aviation, our private jet charter and corporate executive charter jet services are also enjoyed by other types of travelers seeking a truly unique and highly personalized luxury private jet flight experience.